Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 | 8-Shortest-Paths   |  21.83 Mbps | 27.98 Mbps |

-The result is subject to lots of factors and may differ in different machine.
+The result is subject to lots of factors and may differ in another machine and/or randomness.

 ## Build